th-wilde/veracrypt-w10-patcher/README.md

 The modified installation media can be used to upgrade multiple Machines.
 In this case, mind to upgrade the machine to the same VeraCrypt version that the installation media contains.
 Don’t mix Architectures (64Bit/32Bit) while patching.
 Use a 64Bit System to Patch a 64Bit installation media and vice versa.

-Video-Example/Tutorial (Shows VeraCrypt in UEFI-Mode): https://youtu.be/uK-kUTNiWIk
+Video-Example/Tutorial (Shows VeraCrypt in UEFI-Mode on a VirtualBox-VM): https://youtu.be/uK-kUTNiWIk

 ## The Problem with the Upgrade
 The upgrade process is more a reinstall than an update of the Windows 10 OS.
-This reinstall-mechanism do not work (out of the box) if the Drive/Partition is encrypted with VeraCrypt.
+This reinstall-mechanism does not work (out of the box) if the Drive/Partition is encrypted with VeraCrypt.
 I digged around and figured out how the reinstall is done.

 1. The Setup copy’s the new Win10 OS (parallel to the running one) on the System drive.